magiclabs/email_screening_question/DevOps/README.md

 # Evaluation Criteria
 We will be evaluating your submission based on the following criteria, in no particular order:
-* Readability: Consistent styling, aptly named functions, and variables.
+* Readability: Consistent styling, properly named functions, and variables.
 * Correctness: In other words, the end product should be something that you wouldn't hesitate to hit shippit on and productionize!